doc-doc/NExT-QA/README.md

 }
 ```
 ## Acknowledgement
-Our reproduction of the methods are based on the respective official code repositories, we thanks the authors to release their code.
-If you use the related parts, please cite the corresponding paper which we have commented in the code.
+Our reproduction of the methods are based on the respective official repositories, we thanks the authors to release their code.
+If you use the related part, please cite the corresponding paper commented in the code.